 Using Coventor’s unique methodology, the accelerometer can be co-simulated together with the control system and/or motion sensing electronics.
 The control system can be modeled using the Mathworks Simulink® environment, leveraging standard Simulink toolboxes to optimize system performance.
 Equally, the sensing electronics can be modeled by loading the MEMS+ model directly into Cadence Virtuoso® , or automatically exporting the model from MEMS+ to a VerilogA model that can be used in a compatible simulator.

-Coventor’s unique design platform couples best-in-class behavioral, circuit and FEA algorithms for MEMS accelerometer designers to rapidly and accurately explore today’s critical design challenges.
-The platform offers the ability to simulate the complex multi-domain, multi-physics of the sensing elements and associated electronics, accurately predict noise, develop new packaging strategies, and address manufacturing yield requirements.
+Coventor’s unique design platform couples best-in-class MEMS finite element and solver support.
+It can be used by MEMS accelerometer designers to rapidly and accurately explore today’s critical design challenges.
+The platform offers the ability to simulate the complex multi-domain, multi-physics behavior of the sensing elements and their associated electronics, and to accurately predict sensitivity, bandwidth, noise, control-loop stability and more.